Questions to ask your Financial Adviser

 Q6: How do you assess my financial needs?

 We will explain the process that we use to decide how to advise you and which products to recommend to you.
-We will ask questions about your circumstances, current provision, plans, goals, attitude to risk, and any expected changes.
+We offer unbiased financial advice, so we will need to ask questions about your circumstances, current provision, plans, goals, attitude to risk, and any expected changes.

 Q7: How do you assess whether a product or investment has the right level of risk for me?